 The joint BS/MS program is designed to attract the best-of-the-best undergraduate students and is especially intended for students who demonstrate an interest in, and ability for, additional education beyond the bachelor's degree.

-This program is available only to those completing a Bachelor's degree with a major of Civil Engineering.
+This program is available only to those completing a Bachelor's degree with the School of Civil and Environmental Engineering

 Once admitted, a GPA of at least 3.0 must be maintained to remain in the program.
 Additionally, students in the BS/MS program are eligible to use the Graduate Course Option even if their cumulative grade-point average is below 3.5 at the time they complete their bachelor's degree.